Bruhat and balanced graphs: Quasisymmetric functions

-where each sum is over all paths $p$ in the digraph $G$.
+where each sum is over all paths $p$ from $\hz$ to $\ho$ in the digraph $G$.
 Since the two compositions $\rho^{R}(\lambda)$ and $\rho^{F}(\lambda)$ are complements, directly we have that the two quasisymmetric functions are related by the automorphism~$\omega$, that is,

 Similar to the notion of the two polynomials $\widetilde{r}_{x,y}(q)$ and $\widetilde{f}_{x,y}(q)$, for $x \leq y$ define the two polynomials $\widetilde{R}_{x,y}(q)$ and $\widetilde{F}_{x,y}(q)$ by

 where the sum ranges over all rising, respectively falling, paths from $x$ to $y$.
 Directly we have the relations $\widetilde{R}_{x,y}(q) = q \cdot \widetilde{r}_{x,y}(q)$ and $\widetilde{F}_{x,y}(q) = q \cdot \widetilde{f}_{x,y}(q)$ for $x < y$.